 Very often you will find that you and the bass guitar, and perhaps keyboards and rhythm guitar, are working together to give the music its pulse.

 - Now try another song from the list, perhaps one at a slightly different speed.
 Listen as you go and experiment with ways of playing the groove.
-Use the questions 1-6 above to guide your investigation of the song.

 - Explore the song list further in other practice sessions.